 Children in kindergarten through 5th grade are welcome to attend.
 BASH is held the first Wednesday of each month with the exception of January, (there is no BASH in January).
 The sessions start after school (4:15- 5:30).
 Each month there is a program, an activity and snacks.
 ALL children are welcome.

 Dates: November 1st, December 6th, February 7th, March 7th and April 4th

-PIE AND ICECREAM SOCIAL: The Brandon United Methodist Women will sponsor their annual pie and ice cream booth at the Brandon City Park during the Brandon Celebration on Saturday, August 5th.
+PIE AND ICECREAM SOCIAL: The Brandon United Methodist Women held their annual pie and ice cream booth at the Brandon City Park during the Brandon Celebration on Saturday, August 5th.

-BRANDON METHODIST YOUTH:
+BRANDON METHODIST YOUTH GROUP:

 UMW FALL SUPPER